 Here is a picture which summarizes all that my classmates and I had to go through academically, and a post with some reflections on all the courses I just finished.

 I am completing today my third week at the GSB, and time is already a very constrained resource.
-So I will post here a comprehensive update for the month of September, and I will aim for one update a month from now on.
+So I will post here a comprehensive update for the month of September, and I will aim for one update a quarter from now on.
 Short summary: my experience has been amazing so far — inspiring, challenging and rewarding.
 And this is only based on the academic and social part of the MBA, since extracurricular activities and recruiting will only start in a month.